Alexis-Dk/internet-store/README.md

 <br>12.
 To see cobertura reports, go to root - ..applfolder/web/target/site/cobertura/index
 <br>
 <br> !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!Warning!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+<br>    To use JNDI, the original server.xml is not enough.
+For this, application substitute the original server.xml to own.
 <br> The bat-file, automaticly change on your tomcat-server, original file server.xml.
 This file is required for getting
 <br> connections from pull.
 Please, save your original server.xml before start up bat-file ExecuteBuild.
 <br> For correct work whith anather applications, after work with this application, please change again manually
 <br> again your saved server.xml.